ThexXTURBOXx/Raspberry-Pi-DRAM-PUF/README.md

 1. You can build the firmware from source, if you'd like to do so (see next section).
 Else, there are pre-compiled binaries included.
 2. Copy all files from the folder ``SDCard`` onto the boot partition of a Micro SD-Card
-3. Copy ``covert-channel-code/kernel/kernel.img`` and ``covert-channel-code/rpi-open-firmware-master/build/bootcode.bin`` to the Micro SD-Card
+3. Copy ``covert-channel-code/kernel/kernel.img`` and ``covert-channel-code/rpi-open-firmware-master/build/bootcode.bin`` to the boot Partition of the Micro SD-Card as well

 ## Building the Sender firmware from source